theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Most Costume Effects.
 	- Only the `Ghost` costume effect is supported.
 - Show/hide list.
-- When backdrop switches to.
-- When this sprite clicked.
 - When loudness > ___.
 - All Color touching blocks.
-- Set drag mode.
 - Loudness.

 ## Roadmap